Take an intimate look into the lives and works of Britain’s major writers across two hundred years, from the Restoration through the Victorian era.

 - Letters and papers of William Cowper, Charles Dickens, Edward Gibbon, Elizabeth Montagu, Samuel Richardson, Jonathan Swift, and Hester Thrale Piozzi

 “British Literary Manuscripts Online, c.
 1660–1900 shows what rich resources exist for the study of literary works in manuscript from the Restoration to the late nineteenth century.
-What makes this project unique is the way in which collections from libraries in different part of the world can be brought together to create an essential archive of primary materials.
+What makes this project unique is the way in which collections from libraries in different parts of the world can be brought together to create an essential archive of primary materials.
 The possibilities such a resource has for research and teaching are enormous and have yet to be explored fully.
 As a new direction in manuscript studies of all periods, Gale's project is truly innovative.”

 - Professor Henry Woudhuysen, University College, London